Ejostol/Falling-Stands-/paper.md

 <param ve-image url="crypto-pollen2.JPG"
        region="146,-104,663,522"
-       label="A map of pollen clouds and soil profiles with instances of Cryptomeria since the last glacial period.
+       label="A map of pollen clouds and soil profiles with instances of Japanese cedar since the last glacial period.
 The diameter of the circle represents the intensity of pollen observed.
 Map adapted by Kira Clingen from N. Ooi, Vegetated history of Japan since last glacial period based on palynological data, Japanese Journal of Hitsorical Botany 25 (2016): 1-11." license="Image by authors, no permissions needed.">

 The Japanese government has worked to genetically alter the species, which would allow the rural forestry industry to continue in an era of increasing urbanization.
 It started a campaign to produce pollen without the allergens _Cry j1_ and _Cry j2_, which create symptoms of pollinosis.
 Research agencies across the archipelago breed these <span eid="Q540834">hypoallergenic</span> trees for future plantations.
 Since 2007, 130 different pollen-free varieties have been produced.
 The cost of these trees makes them a challenge to plant as an alternative to the nonmodified *sugi* trees.
 A program of subsidies from the Japanese government, however, attempts to lessen the burden on foresters.[^40]

 <param ve-image
-       label="Allergy-free Cryptomeria seedlings grown under cloth at the Nakagawa Revitalization Project.
+       label="Allergy-free Japanese cedar seedlings grown under cloth at the Nakagawa Revitalization Project.
 Image by authors, 2019." license="Image by authors, no permissions needed."
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0126.JPG?raw=true">